ct2034/wavefunctioncollapse/README.md

 # Wave Function Collapse

+This is obviously insprired by [mxgmn/WaveFunctionCollapse](https://github.com/mxgmn/WaveFunctionCollapse).
+I wanted to implement the algorithm myself to get a better understanding of it.

 - The idea is to provide a generic library, implemented in [`wfc.py`](src/wavefunctioncollapse/wfc.py), that the user has to provide with a tileset.
 - Note that the implementation is not complete:
     - During execution there may be a case where no possible tiles can be found